keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 <img width="700px" alt="Example phylogeny where all or only a subset of cases are included in the final phylogeny" src="https://github.com/nextstrain/nextstrain.org/raw/master/static-site/content/help/01-general/figures/toy_alignment_tree.png"/>
 </p>
 <p>
-The left side above image shows a phylogenetic tree, with four sequenced genomes: A, B, C and D. On the right side, we see the corresponding viral genomes represented as a long line.
+The left side of the above image shows a phylogenetic tree, with four sequenced genomes: A, B, C and D. On the right side, we see the corresponding viral genomes represented as a long line.
 Mutations are represented by coloured circles along the genome.

 Phylogenetic trees track how the genome of the virus accumulates mutations as time passes.
-In the example, the first mutation to appear was the one represented by a blue dot.
+In the example, the first mutation to appear was the one represented by a blue circle.
 This early mutation is present in all sequenced genomes, however, more recent mutations, such as the red ones, are only present in a subset of genomes.
 All genomes containing the yellow mutation are grouped together, as we infer a closer relationship between them.

 Whenever we see a horizontal line, it means a mutation has happened.
-This is why all horizontal lines have a coloured dot.
+This is why all horizontal lines have a coloured circle.
 In the case of D, no further mutation has happened, that is why no horizontal line leads to it.
 Similarly, A and B have identical sequences, thus they are linked with a flat vertical line.

-Source of image and further reading about understanding phylogenetic trees https://nextstrain.org/narratives/trees-background
+Source of image and further information about reading phylogenetic trees: https://nextstrain.org/narratives/trees-background

 </div>